toddnelsonllc/credit-analyst-ai/docs_product/PMD_credit_analyst_ai.md

 - "Summarize the 2024 risk factors."
 - "What do the auditors say about liquidity risk?"
 - "How did private loans change between Q4 and Q1?"
+- "What is their aggregate exposure to BB or below investments?"
+- "What are the notable drivers of Q1 2025 net income versus Q1 2024?"

 ---